-LGBT & Same-Sex Divorce Attorneys in Massachusetts
+Massachusetts Same-Sex Divorce Attorneys

 Massachusetts has always been a leader on same-sex marriage: Our state supreme court, in Goodridge v.
 Department of Public Health, decided that prohibiting gay marriage was unconstitutional back in 2004, a full decade before same-sex marriage was legalized nationwide.
 The Goodridge decision made Massachusetts one of only six locations worldwide to allow same-sex couples to marry, marking a huge victory for the strong LGBT communities in Boston, Provincetown and the rest of Massachusetts.